Badge, coffee, plenary, lunch, breakout, coffee, close. This has become the custom and accepted operating model for an event.

-On a recent conference we received over 136 questions from an audience of 260.
-This return is 67% higher than previous years where standard hand held microphones were ran in the audience.
+On a recent conference, we received over 136 questions from an audience of 260.
+This return is 67 per cent higher than previous years where standard handheld microphones were ran in the audience.
 Although the panel was not able to address all of these questions, it gave them a great insight into points of interest and popular topics that customers raised.

-Post event they distributed a document answering the questions raised in detail which provided longevity to the event and more importantly a tangible take away from the event.
+Post-event, we distributed a document answering the questions raised in detail, which provided longevity to the event and, more importantly, a tangible take away from the event.

-A similar scenario is true for utilising event ‘apps’ for obtaining post event feedback.
-We have seen an increase of up to 80% in returned forms when they are done electronically on a tablet at the end of the day as opposed to the traditional paper route.
+A similar scenario is true for utilising event apps for obtaining post-event feedback.
+We have seen an increase of up to 80 per cent in returned forms when they are done electronically on a tablet at the end of the day as opposed to the traditional paper route.

-This is only a quick glimpse on some key areas that event ‘apps’ cover but it is difficult to argue that they have not had a positive impact on the events industry.
+This is only a quick glimpse on some key areas that event apps cover.

-If you would like to hear more on how we can help you improve your ROI on events by introducing interactivity then get in touch by contacting email@example.com and have a look at some of our event work here!
+If you would like to learn more on how we can help you improve your ROI on events by introducing interactivity, get in touch.